Vaccine misinformation: Social media

-Vaccine-preventable diseases have been eradicated
+Some vaccine-preventable diseases have been eradicated

 Vaccination has enabled the reduction of most vaccine-preventable diseases (e.g. polio has been eradicated in every country except Afghanistan and Pakistan).
 However, some are still prevalent and even cause epidemics in some parts of the world.
 If the affected population is not protected by vaccination, the disease can quickly spread from country to country.
 Vaccines not only protect individuals, but also lead to herd immunity if a sufficient number of people in the population have taken the vaccine.

 Eradication is the permanent elimination of an infectious disease worldwide through deliberate efforts, rendering further intervention measures unnecessary.
 To date, the only disease that has been successfully eradicated is smallpox.
 Poliomyelitis was targeted for eradication by the year 2000, and significant progress was made towards this goal, with the Western Hemisphere being declared polio-free and over a year having passed without any reported cases in the Western Pacific Region of the World Health Organization.
 An examination of the technical feasibility of eradicating other diseases preventable by vaccines currently available in the United States suggests that measles, hepatitis B, mumps, rubella, and possibly Haemophilus influenzae type b are potential candidates for eradication.
 From a practical standpoint, measles appears to be the most likely candidate for the next eradication effort.
 Despite the challenges, eradication represents the ultimate achievement in sustainability and social justice, and even if eradication is not possible, significant improvements in control can still be made with existing vaccines and new and improved vaccines may offer further possibilities in the future.